jedimatt42/tipi/examples/tiartist/README.md

 Middle mouse button is space-menu.
 It activates on release of the button.

+Right mouse button restricts movement to a single pixel, so in draw mode you'll never get gaps.
+But this is more of a throw-back UX compromise.
+You have to adjust how you move to get sweeping motions.

 The speed will never be perfect, but it reminds me of back in the day.
+For best results use a low DPI mouse as you can find.